 This website may contain affiliate links and advertising so that we can provide recipes to you.
 Read my disclosure policy.

-Eggplant Lasagna is a delicious low-carb way to enjoy the classic comfort food dish!
-You won’t even miss the noodles.
+Eggplant Lasagna is a delicious low-carb way to enjoy the classic flavors of lasagna!
+The tender eggplant layers are loaded with meat sauce, a creamy ricotta mixture, and lots of melty cheese.
+You won’t even miss the noodles!

 Eggplant Lasagna